 Raspberries come in yellow, red, purple and black varieties.
 Don’t confuse black raspberries with blackberries, they’re not the same.

 One of the most important factors in successfully growing raspberries is choosing appropriate varieties for your climate.
-This is why buying stock from big box stores like Home Depot is not such a good idea – they tend to sell the same stuff nationwide.
+This is why buying stock from big box stores like Home Depot is not a great idea – they tend to sell the same stuff nationwide.
 So check with both your local state extension office and a good local nursery to find out which varieties do best in your area, and stick with their recommendations.

 Since raspberries are so susceptible to verticillium fungus, you should consider varieties that are bred to be disease resistant.
 Also avoid planting them where tomatoes, peppers or other nightshade-family plants have been grown, which can harbor the same fungus.